avishai111/Loss-Functions-Audio-Deepfake-Detection/README.md

 ### 2️⃣ **OCSoftmax (One-Class Softmax Loss)**

 #### 📌 Description
-OCSoftmax is designed for **one-class classification**, where bonafide and spoof samples are separated based on cosine similarity.
+OCSoftmax is designed for **one-class classification**, based on one-class learning for bonafide samples.

 #### 🏗️ **Initialization**
 ```python